ayeshamukhtar1997/Healthcare-Analytics/README.md

 1. Download the dataset from https://physionet.org/content/mitdb/1.0.0/

-2. Run the "Preprocessing.py" file and adjust the paths
+2. Download and run the "Preprocessing.py" file by copying the contents in Jupyter Notebook

+3. Adjust the paths to dataset in both files

-3. Run the "CNN Train.py" file in jupyter notebook
+4. Download and run the "CNN Train.py" file in jupyter notebook.
+Run different CNN models separately.

+## Fever Prediction

+1. Download the TempBeat.py file
+2. Download dataset Cleaveland.csv
+3. Run the contents of pyyhon file in Jupyter Notebook.